ViralTexts/gtr-clusters/clusters/18690715-sn90061771-KeepingOnesEyesOpen.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-—Do not choose your friend
+Do not choose your friend
 by his looks; handsome shoes often pinch
 the feet.
 Don’t be fond of compliments;
 remember, “Thank you, pussy, and thank i